-When it came time for the Okee Dokee Brothers – musicians Joe Mailander and Justin Lansing – to write a new bath of songs for their fourth album, they wanted to slow the process down and draw from fresh experiences.
+When it came time for the Okee Dokee Brothers – musicians Joe Mailander and Justin Lansing – to write a new batch of songs for their fourth album, they wanted to slow the process down and draw from fresh experiences.
 So, for inspiration, the 20-somethings hopped in a canoe and took a month-long trip from Minnesota to Missouri on the Mississippi River.

 “The Mississippi is a big, slow-moving body of water that goes where it goes,” Lansing said.
 “It’s a lot like life.
 You have to let it take you there.”